CDT Day 3: Poia Lake to Reynolds Creek Campground – William Merrybeet Camp to Triple Decker PB&J Camp

 Dark cloud blew from the west, providing welcome shade, but also a disquieting menace.
 We were exposed up here and a thunderstorm was the last thing we needed.
 A light sprinkle turned to stinging hail, then turned off for good.
 The cloud lingered, but no thunder rumbled so we kept climbing.
 A huge traverse cutting across a cliffy slope popped us out onto the pass surprisingly soon, but we weren’t complaining.
 The sun was starting to break through, illuminating the peaks beyond in a new and warm panorama.
 Piegan Pass (7,326ft).

 A brave chipmunk kicked us down the other side for the final steep descent to camp.
-We had heard that there were five or six sketchy snow patches on this side of the pass that we needed to cross, but these turned out to be a total joke.
+We had heard that the trail crossed five or six sketchy snow patches on this side of the pass, but these turned out to be a total joke.
 The real struggle turned out to be the steepness of the trail and our accumulated miles.
 My knees started to ache, but I know that Spice had the worst of it.
-The downhill was relentless, but there was nothing we could do besides grit and bear it.
+The downhill was relentless, and there was nothing we could do besides grit and bear it.
 And with the pain came the rain.
 Just a light precipitation, but it was enough to dampen my mood further and soak the bushes overgrowing the trail.
 Carwash time.

-Coming darkness turned all tree stumps into bears for the last few miles so we sang the first 15 seconds of What’s New Pussycat on repeat with much enthusiasm to keep the real bears away.
+Coming darkness turned all tree stumps into bears for the last few miles.
+We sang the first 15 seconds of What’s New Pussycat on repeat with much enthusiasm to keep the real bears away.
 At 9:30pm we crossed a bridge then staggered into camp.

 A fire was already going and surrounded by friendly faces so I couldn’t help but smile despite my exhaustion.
 The rain stopped and a delicious dinner featuring many laughs kept us busy until midnight when we turned in for some horizontal recovery time.